One Laptop per Child: Early distributions

-Approximately 500 developer boards (Alpha-1) were distributed in mid-2006; 875 working prototypes (Beta 1) were delivered in late 2006; 2400 Beta-2 machines were distributed at the end of February 2007; full-scale production started November 6, 2007.
+Approximately 500 developer boards (Alpha-1) were distributed in mid-2006; 875 working prototypes (Beta 1) were delivered in late 2006; 2400 "Beta 2" machines were distributed at the end of February 2007; full-scale production started November 6, 2007.
 Around one million units were manufactured in 2008.

 Give 1 Get 1 program

 OLPC initially stated that no consumer version of the XO laptop was planned.
 The project, however, later established the laptopgiving.org website to accept direct donations and ran a "Give 1 Get 1" (G1G1) offer starting on November 12, 2007.
-The offer was initially scheduled to run for only two weeks, but was extended until December 31, 2007 to meet demand.
+The offer was initially scheduled to run for only two weeks, but was extended until December 31, 2007, to meet demand.
 With a donation of $399 (plus US$25 shipping cost) to the OLPC "Give 1 Get 1" program, donors received an XO-1 laptop of their own and OLPC sent another on their behalf to a child in a developing country.
 Shipments of "Get 1" laptops sent to donors were restricted to addresses within the United States, its territories, and Canada.

 Some 83,500 people participated in the program.
 Delivery of all of the G1G1 laptops was completed by April 19, 2008.
 Delays were blamed on order fulfillment and shipment issues both within OLPC and with the outside contractors hired to manage those aspects of the G1G1 program.

 Between November 17 and December 31, 2008, a second G1G1 program was run through Amazon.com and Amazon.co.uk.
 This partnership was chosen specifically to solve the distribution issues of the G1G1 2007 program.
 The price to consumers was the same as in 2007, at US$399.

 The program aimed to be available worldwide.
 Laptops could be delivered in the US, in Canada and in more than 30 European countries, as well as in some Central and South American countries (Colombia, Haiti, Peru, Uruguay, Paraguay), African countries (Ethiopia, Ghana, Nigeria, Madagascar, Rwanda) and Asian countries (Afghanistan, Georgia, Kazakhstan, Mongolia, Nepal).
 Despite this, the program sold only about 12,500 laptops and generated a mere $2.5 million, a 93 percent decline from the year before.

-OLPC no longer advertises direct to consumers, focusing instead on fundraising efforts.
-In 2011, they launched a new website designed by Pentagram and Upstatement.